MurphyPone/AECOM-CallTracker/README.md

 - [ ] Resolve `selenium.common.exceptions.WebDriverException: Message: Failed to decode response from marionette`
 - [ ] Tweak the execution time
 - [ ] Duplicate downloads
+- [ ] Must refresh before cron executes otherwise it will try to scrape with no driver

 # Known Bugs
 - Filter clear button index changes occasionally depending on how many active elements are on screen